imanishbarnwal/H4B-git-github-workshop/installation.md

   `git --version` tells you the Git version currently installed on a system.
 It is also a confirmation that Git is installed.

-- ## MAC OS X INSTALLATION GUIDE
+- ## macOS INSTALLATION GUIDE

-  Here are a few links to help you install git bash on your MAC OS X system:
+  Here are a few links to help you install git bash on your macOS system:

   https://git-scm.com/download/mac